voueil/library-system/README.md

 records, providing an efficient library experience.

 <h3 align="left">II.
 Class Diagram</h3>
-- Inheritance: The super class User has three subclasses: Student, Administrator, and Librarian.
+• Inheritance: The super class User has three subclasses: Student, Administrator, and Librarian.
-- Associations: an association relationship between BookSearch and Student, and an association relationship between UserSearch and the Administrator
+• Associations: an association relationship between BookSearch and Student, and an association relationship between UserSearch and the Administrator.
-- Compositions: User has a composition relationship with Request, and Request has a composition relationship with Book.
+• Compositions: User has a composition relationship with Request, and Request has a composition relationship with Book.
-- Implementation: BookSearch and UserSearch implement the Searchable interface.
+• Implementation: BookSearch and
+UserSearch implement the Searchable interface.

 <img width="513" alt="Screenshot 2024-11-25 210248" src="https://github.com/user-attachments/assets/85cae5ba-b338-4206-83b5-a95328c950d0">

 <h3 align="left">III.
 System Hierarchy and Database Schema</h3>